ljr5102/Remember-The-Catnip/README.md

-# FresherNote
+# Remember The Milk

-[Heroku link][heroku] **NB:** This should be a link to your production site
+[Heroku link][heroku]

 [heroku]: http://www.herokuapp.com

 ## Minimum Viable Product

-FresherNote is a web application inspired by Evernote built using Ruby on Rails and React.js.
+Remember The Milk is a web application inspired by the app of the same title.
+This app was built using Ruby on Rails and React.js.
 FresherNote allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your
 progress.
 Put an x between the brackets for a checkmark: [x] -->

-- [ ] Create an account
+- [ ] Sign up for an account
-- [ ] Log in / Log out
+- [ ] Log in and log out of their accounts
+- [ ] Create, read, update, and delete tasks
-- [ ] Create, read, edit, and delete notes
+- [ ] Create, read, update, and delete lists
+- [ ] Store tasks in a list
-- [ ] Organize notes within Notebooks
+- [ ] Create, read, update, and delete tags
-- [ ] Tag notes with multiple tags
+- [ ] Add multiple tags to tasks
+- [ ] Create, read, update, and delete notes
-- [ ] Apply complex styling to notes while editing
+- [ ] Add multiple notes to tasks

 ## Design Docs
 * [View Wireframes][views]